Islandora/documentation/docs/installation/docker/converting.md

 ### Default domain

 Using `http` also forced moving away from `islandora.dev`...
 HSTS rules in Google Chrome in particular do not allow accessing `*.dev` domains over http.
-So the default development domain is now `islandora.traefik.me`
+So the default development domain is now `islandora.io`

 ### traefik labels to YML